Categories

 NOM’s videos home page

-• Video placement – On the sites Video Page, if you upload media like your latest music video or footage of your band on stage, it posts on the website as well as on NOM’s Youtube Channel.
+• Video placement – When you register, you can upload media like your latest music video or footage of your band on stage.
+From your profile, it posts on the site’s Videos Page as well as on NOM’s Youtube Channel.
 There’s no limit to how many videos you can post.
 And the value here, like in the previous examples, is that Youtube communities aren’t always the same crowd as social media followers, or podcast listeners for that matter.
 Exposure, exposure, exposure.

 NOM’s artist of the month section

-• Artist of the Month – On the main page of the website, at the very top, is a collection of three different band profiles.
+• Artist of the Month – On the Home Page of the website at the very top, there’s a collection of three different band profiles.
 This is the Artist of the Month section.
+When you register, we monitor your streams and site participation giving you a chance at an Artist of the Month slot.
 It’s another way NOM encourages traffic to find your music.
 It features your profile image and leads users to your page on the site where people can hear your music and see your band’s vital information like label and management stats, etc. Oh, and the site also features a Music page where casual listeners can stream music from Louisiana by genre.
 So, when you register with NOM, any music you upload is automatically inserted there as well.

 NOM’s store

-• 10% off everything in the store – As a little “thank you”, NOM gives all new members a one-time 10% off code.
+• 10% off everything in the store – When you register NOM gives all new members a one-time 10% off code as a little “thank you”.
 It can be used for everything in the store which includes backpacks and gig bags, as well as men’s and women’s clothing and accessories.
 New items are added to the store often.
 So be sure to have a look around a few times before pulling the trigger.

 NOM’s innovative promotional strategies